 Firewalls may also need to be adjusted to allow Terrain Navigator Pro access to the necessary servers.
 One government agency reported that adding a NAT rule in their firewall allowed TNP to pass through to the Internet.
 Another government agency allowed traffic through their firewall to compute.amazonaws.com (which wasn’t going out through the proxy server as they had expected.)

 Getting the Latest TNP SoftwareOn occasion, we may find a network compatibility issue that is best addressed within the main Terrain Navigator Pro application.
 Thus, be sure that the most current version of Terrain Navigator Pro is being used.
 For details on downloading and installing the latest version of TNP, please see: https://tnp.uservoice.com/knowledgebase/articles/165863

 TP Connection Test UtilityTo assist in troubleshooting, the download below will communicate directly with our servers, and report any error messages that it receives along the way.
 It is designed for IT professionals to use in order to help debug Internet connection problems with Terrain Navigator Pro.
 Once this application (which can be installed independently of Terrain Navigator Pro) is successful in communicating with our servers, Terrain Navigator Pro will be able to do so as well.

 How to use TP Connection Test

 Download and run the file below.
 It will automatically extract and run the TP Connection Test utility.
-If TNP 10 or 11 is not found on the machine, a warning will appear - and the username and password for the associated account will not be automatically retrieved.
+If TNP is not found on the machine, a warning will appear - and the username and password for the associated account will not be automatically retrieved.
 Please provide these credentials in order to fully test the connectivity.